by Jay Godden, edited by Isaac Rolfe and Rob Heinsoo, art by Aaron McConnell/Lee Moyer

 Bow of Prayer

-Weapon Chakra: +1 attacks and damage with attacks with this weapon.
+Ranged Weapon Chakra, +1 to attacks and damage with ranged attacks

 13th Age combines the best parts of traditional d20-rolling fantasy gaming with new story-focused rules, designed so you can run the kind of game you most want to play with your group.
 13th Age gives you all the tools you need to make unique characters who are immediately embedded in the setting in important ways; quickly prepare adventures based on the PCs’ backgrounds and goals; create your own monsters; fight exciting battles; and focus on what’s always been cool and fun about fantasy adventure gaming.
 Purchase 13th Age in print and PDF at the Pelgrane Shop.